marcomontalbano/video-to-markdown/README.md

 - [x] Loom
 - [x] OneDrive
 - [x] PeerTube
+- [x] SharePoint
 - [x] Streamable
 - [x] TikTok
 - [x] Vimeo
 - [x] Wistia
 - [x] Youtube

+## A browser extension

+Originally, this tool started as a simple website where you could paste a video URL and instantly get a nicely formatted Markdown snippet with the video thumbnail and title.

+But over time, we ran into limitations: many websites restrict access to their content from external services, which made it harder to reliably fetch video metadata just from a pasted URL.

+That’s why we moved to a browser extension.

+By running directly in your browser, the extension can access video information from the page you’re currently viewing, with your permission.
+This makes the tool:

+- 🔍 More accurate — it works directly with the content you’re seeing
+- ⚡ Faster — no need to copy and paste URLs

+Just click the extension when you’re on a video page, and it will instantly generate the Markdown code for you — thumbnail included.

+This change helps the service stay reliable, and super easy to use.

 ## Hosting